kariscomp/cango-coms/README.md

-# service-template
+# Cango-Coms
-A template for creating a new service with configuration, build and deploy, test structure and es-lint configuration
+A service that handles coms with customers and drivers.
+It will receive messages, add locales and send them via various channels to users.

 # Accesing production cluster